F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   and each stride receives one packet.
 MPRQ can improve throughput for small-packet traffic.

-  When MPRQ is enabled, max_rx_pkt_len can be larger than the size of user-provided mbuf even if DEV_RX_OFFLOAD_SCATTER isn't enabled.
-PMD will configure large stride size enough to accommodate max_rx_pkt_len as long as device allows.
+  When MPRQ is enabled, MTU can be larger than the size of user-provided mbuf even if RTE_ETH_RX_OFFLOAD_SCATTER isn't enabled.
+PMD will configure large stride size enough to accommodate MTU as long as device allows.
 Note that this can waste system memory compared to enabling Rx scatter and multi-segment packet.